ONG: Orthogonal Natural Gradient Descent: Experiments

 \subsubsection{Rotated MNIST}

 Here, we more closely examine our methods' performance on Rotated MNIST.
 Table \ref{tab:app-rotated-mnist} lists the final task-wise test accuracies for each method after the model finishes sequentially training on all tasks.
 The plots in Figure \ref{fig:all-accuracies-rotated} examine the evolution of validation accuracy during training, specifically how per-task accuracies evolve as the model continues to be trained on newer and newer tasks.
+While less extreme, we still observe the same sharper dropoff here as well.